myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 # Choosing an OLTP data store

-Online transaction processing (OLTP) is the management of transactional data and transaction processing.
-(For more information, see [Online Online transaction processing](../scenarios/online-transaction-processing.md).)
-This topic compares the main options for OLTP solutions in Azure.
+[Online Online transaction processing](../scenarios/online-transaction-processing.md) (OLTP) is the management of transactional data and transaction processing.
+This topic compares options for OLTP solutions in Azure.

 ## What are your options when choosing an OLTP data store?